tedsluis/dump1090-tools/README.md

 root      2257  2255  0 Jan17 ?
 00:01:45 collectd -C /etc/collectd/collectd.conf -f
 pi       32085  2366  0 11:11 pts/0    00:00:00 grep --color=auto collectd
 ````
-Or check the '/var/log/collectd.log' for error messages.
+Or check the '/var/log/collectd.log' and fix the error messages.

 Run the 'graphs-crontabjob.sh' script from the '/home/pi/dump-tools/collectd/' directory and view the progress.
 It checks whether the graphs need to be updated:
 ````